 The INH is pleased to note that the critical debate on homeopathy is gaining in breadth.
-But now, criticism of homeopathy is increasingly expressed in a form that we cannot approve of, because it exceeds the limits of legitimate intensification, irony or satire.
+But meanwhile, criticism of homeopathy is increasingly expressed in a way that we cannot approve of, because it exceeds the limits of legitimate intensification, irony or satire.

 The INH therefore sees reason to refer to principles for the discourse on homeopathy which are part of its self-understanding:

 - Our criticism is directed at the doctrine of homeopathy and the institutions that represent it, but not at the patients and users applying homeopathy.
 Obviously, it is unavoidable that there are people who perceive the fact-based dispute with homeopathy as a personal attack.
 However, this is by no means our intention.